-This year will be the start of a doctoral study to be performed at an ICU department at Södra Älvsborgs Sjukhus in Borås, Sweden in an ICU patient room
+This year will be the start of a doctoral study to be performed at Södra Älvsborgs Sjukhus in Borås, Sweden in an ICU patient room

-The aim of the project is to study if a holistically designed patient room in a general intensive care unit affects (supports well-being of) the occupants compared to a traditional ICU patient room.
-The contribution of the sound envrionment will be among the key factors to be studied.
+The aim of the project is to study if a holistically designed patient room in a general intensive care unit affects (supports the well-being of) the occupants compared to a traditional ICU patient room.
+The contribution of the sound environment will be among the key factors to be studied.

 The project is funded by Sahlgrenska Academy, at Gothenburg University and collaborates with the Institute of Architecture at Chalmers University.

-2. to develop new sustainable methods and products that will improve the ICU care environment
+2. to develop new sustainable methods and products that will improve the ICU patient care environment

-– the need for analgesica and sedation drugs
+– the need for analgesia and sedation drugs

 – heart rate